-Most working Americans relish the notion of one day calling it quits and collecting their final paycheck and retiring to a warmer climate, or staying put during their senior years and pursuing personal interests.
-Or they may plan to exit the workforce gradually, by reducing their hours or consulting part-time.
+Most working Americans relish the notion of one day calling it quits and retiring to a warmer climate, or staying put during their senior years and pursuing personal interests.
+They may plan to exit the workforce gradually, by reducing their hours or consulting part-time.
 But the endgame is clear: leave the 9-to-5 grind behind when they reach retirement age.

-And then, there are those who intend to keep working for as long as they can, either because they have not saved enough to retire, or because they find purpose and meaning in their career.
+And then there are those who intend to keep working for as long as they can, either because they have not saved enough to retire, or because they find purpose and meaning in their career.
+They may want to never retire.

 Count Tim Sullivan, a financial professional with Strategic Wealth Advisors Group in Shelby Township, Michigan, among the latter.